rchui/ptgz/README.md

     -v    Enable Verbose        Will print the archive and removal commands as they are called to STDOUT.

     -x    Extraction            Signals for file extraction from an archive.
-The passed ptgz archive will be unpacked and split into its component files. <archive> should be the the name of the archive to extract.
+The passed ptgz archive will be unpacked and split into its component files. <archive> should be the name of the archive to extract.

     -W    Verify Archive        Attempts to verify the archive after writing it.